ji-zai/personal-site/content/essays/seek-truth.md

 And fortunately, it's a skill that can be trained.

+To understand truth seeking, we need to understand delusion.

 Truth seeking only matters if you're deluded in some way, because if you're not deluded, it implies you can see reality clearly.
-I can assure that you, me, and everyone else out there are significantly deluded about the realities in the world and in our own minds.
+I can assure that you, me, and everyone else out there are significantly deluded about the realities of the world and our own minds.

-So first, let's understand what delusion means.

 ## You’re deluded